-Under Rule 14a-8 of the Exchange Act, shareholder proposals intended for inclusion in the proxy statement for our 2012 Annual Meeting of Shareholders must be submitted in writing to us to our Corporate Secretary at 2000 Technology Parkway, Newark, New York 14513, and must be received by December 29, 2011.
+Under Rule 14a-8 of the Exchange Act, shareholder proposals intended for inclusion in the proxy statement for our 2014 Annual Meeting of Shareholders must be submitted in writing to us to our Corporate Secretary at 2000 Technology Parkway, Newark, New York 14513, and must be received by December 23, 2013.

-Any shareholder proposal submitted for consideration at our 2011 Annual Meeting of Shareholders but not submitted for inclusion in the proxy statement for that meeting that is received by us after March 13, 2012 will not be considered filed on a timely basis with us under Rule 14a-4(c)(1) of the Exchange Act.
+Any shareholder proposal submitted for consideration at our 2014 Annual Meeting of Shareholders but not submitted for inclusion in the proxy statement for that meeting that is received by us after March 8, 2014 will not be considered filed on a timely basis with us under Rule 14a-4(c)(1) of the Exchange Act.
 For such proposals that are not timely filed, we retain discretion to vote proxies we receive.
-For such proposals that are timely filed, we retain discretion to vote proxy statement advice on the nature of the proposal and how we intend to exercise our voting discretion and the proponent of any such proposal does not issue its own proxy statement.
+For such proposals that are timely filed, we retain discretion to vote proxies we receive provided that we include in our proxy statement advice on the nature of the proposal and how we intend to exercise our voting discretion and the proponent of any such proposal does not issue its own proxy statement.

-Our Annual Report on Form 10-K for the year ended December 31, 2010, as filed with the SEC, is included in the 2010 Annual Report to Shareholders which accompanies this proxy statement.
+Our Annual Report on Form 10-K for the year ended December 31, 2012, as filed with the SEC, is included in the 2012 Annual Report to Shareholders which accompanies this proxy statement.